How to create, change, and delete aliases in Linux

 alias alias_name='value'

 alias_name:- It defines the new alias name for the actual command.
-It can be any user-defined string, excluding special characters and the 'alias' and 'unalias'.
-The words alias and unalias are used as the main command.
+It can be any user-defined string, excluding special characters and the words alias and unalias.
+The words alias and unalias are the command keywords.

 value:- It specifies the actual command the alias references.
 The command can also include options, arguments, and variables.

 Linux automatically creates aliases for frequently used commands.
-To view the default aliases, use the following command.
+The following command lists the default aliases.

 #alias